 Encouraging kids to budget their money introduces them to a life skill that can serve them well throughout their life.
 Here are a few ways you can help your kids get started.

 “I forget what I’m saving my money for.”
 My youngest said to me as we walked around Target.
 “So can I buy something with my allowance?”

 And therein was the problem.

 It’s not that my daughter had seen something on a shelf and decided she wanted it.
 With twenty dollars in her savings jar back home, she just wanted to buy SOMETHING and had forgotten why she’d put that twenty dollars aside.

 She was slipping into the mindset many adults do: wanting instant gratification instead of saving towards a larger goal.

 Speak to any financial planner and they’ll tell you learning how to budget money and live within a budget is an essential skill to a secure financial future.
 A budget provides a plan to ensure all of a family’s or individual’s needs are covered.

-So helping young kids learn that budgeting their money can help them achieve their financial goals (however minor those goals may be at a young age) is a valuable lesson that will help kids into adulthood.
+So helping young kids learn that budgeting their money can help them achieve their financial goals (however minor those goals are at a young age) is a valuable lesson that will help kids into adulthood.

 The Trick to Getting Kids to Budget and Save Their Money

 Something had to change.
 Clearly, my daughter didn’t understand the value of setting money aside for a larger goal.

 Over a year ago I set up an allowance for both my girls – including jars that divided their money between spending money, savings, and money to donate.
-So far having their own money had taught the girls that items we buy in the store require money and that money is finite.
+So far having their own money had taught them that items we buy in the store require money and that money is finite.

 But the idea of setting money aside, or rather delaying gratification, was still not getting through to them.
 More was needed to help them understand how to budget their money.